423S25/repo3/README.md

 The webpage will also provide a news section where admin users can place new pieces of information as it becomes relevant to user.

+There will be a document search feature on the webpage that allows users to navigate documents that are now stored in the HRDC Google Drive folder.
+This search feature would use tags for certain document types to promote the easier finding of documents.
+For example: A "timesheet" tag for timesheets so that they are easily found within the whole of HRDC's document array.

-The webpage will also provide different tabs for different levels of employees such as volunteer, staff and admin.
+The webpage will also provide different tabs for different levels of employees such as volunteer, staff, and admin.

 Admin users should have a login feature that allows them to edit the page and make changes to content.

 ## User Documentation

 **Description:**  The product is a staff intranet page that will provide links to various resources within the HRDC organization.
-Its key features would be commonly used links and resources as well as the ability to be edited by admin users.
+Its key features would be commonly used links and resources, a detailed search function with assignable tags for all HRDC documents,  and the ability to be edited by admin users.

 **Install Instructions:** TBD